Understanding the Underground Storage Tank Abandonment Process

 Excavating the Site

 Typically, a Soils Management Plan is the leading guideline for the excavation process of removing a UST, as well as the backfilling and compaction testing.
 The process of physically removing the UST will commence with digging, using standard construction equipment such as backhoes and excavators.
 This same equipment applies to hoist the underground storage tank out of the hole, by securing it with chains and lifting.
 For very large tanks, contractors will require using a crane to raise the UST out of the pit.
-All of the soil burden from the ground must remain on-site until the soil sampling and laboratory analysis is complete.
+All of the soil burdens from the ground must remain on-site until the soil sampling and laboratory analysis is complete.

 Confirmation Soil Sampling